 There are a number of circumstances when approval for tree removal is not required within the Wollondilly Local Government Area.
-However, if you are unsure whether your tree meets the exemption criteria you can complete an Exempt Tree Removal Form to receive written advice on whether the tree you wish to remove is exempt or not.
+However, if you are unsure whether your tree meets the exemption criteria (see FAQ's below for full list of exempt trees).

 If your tree is not exempt and you still wish to remove it, you will need to submit a Development Application.

 Tree management forms cannot be used to remove trees for the purposes of development.

 If you wish to remove trees for development you will need to lodge a Development Application.
 Tree removal will be assessed as part of the development application process.

 Tree Management Application

 Visit our Tree Management Application page for further details.

 To find out more about lodging a tree management application visit our Tree Management Application page.

 If you wish to plant trees on your private property you do not require approval to do so.